ian-abu/mail-sender-program/README.md

 # updates

+## 1.1

+you will be able to:

+1. reuse sent gmails (status:we are working on it)

+2. be able to read gmail (in testing it did not work so it will be included in this update)

+<h1>update coming in 23.7.2021<h1>

 ## 1.0.0

-the first full version of mail-sending-program !!!

-you will be able to:

-1. send gmails and save the gmail you sent to and gmail content in a file called gmail.txt
+1. now you can see what you sent in a file called gmail.txt

-2. reuse sent gmails

-3. be able to read gmail

-<h1>update coming in 6.7.2021<h1>

 # to my github click [here](https://github.com/Pydevoleper/mail-sender-program)